ubco-W2022T1-cosc301/project-group47/README.md

 We would like to explore the following research questions further:
 1) What are the main factors that help determine a country's happiness score?
 2) What countries have offered their citizens the best living standards between 2015-2021, as observed by happiness score, social support, economy, freedom, and government corruption
+3) How has life expectancy, economy, and social support contributed to the average global happiness index from 2015-2021?

 ## Describe your dataset in about 150-200 words